Expansion Communication Working Group

 Is the planned expansion financially viable?

-Given assumptions about funding sources noted below, the planned expansion is financially viable.
-A financial proforma (a 10-year projection of likely revenue and expenses) developed by retail experts at National Cooperative Groceries (NCG) working with FCC leadership, showed that even highly conservative estimates for anticipated revenue should cover the financial demands of this project.
+Given the assumptions we have made about funding sources (discussed above), the planned expansion is financially viable.
+A financial proforma (a 10-year projection of likely revenue and expenses) developed by retail experts at National Cooperative Groceries (NCG) working with Franklin Community Co-op leadership, showed that even highly conservative estimates for anticipated revenue should cover the financial demands of this project.

 It’s important when considering the financial outlook for the expansion to keep in mind that we are not a conventional, for-profit commercial enterprise.
 For-profit corporations are structured to seek the greatest possible return on financial investment.
 Their leaders ask “is this the best possible investment?”